-Drones are relatively new in the investigative field but the technology has evolved dramatically.
+Drones are relatively new in the investigative field, but technology has evolved dramatically.
 Drones are very efficient tools and can be utilized by adjusters, lawyers, and contractors.
-Drones help examine and document the scene for physical evidence, as well as preserve it forensically.
+Drones help examine and document the scene for physical evidence and preserve it forensically.
 This is done through systematic digital video and photo collection of evidence.
-Often the evidence will assist in determining the cause of the loss, as well as help tie up physical evidence with the information obtained.
+Often, the evidence will assist in determining the Cause of the loss and help tie up physical evidence with the information obtained.
 Contractors and appraisers can use drones for assessments and scoping rebuilds by preventing investigators from climbing ladders or entering hazardous locations.
 Drones save time and have revolutionized how data is collected.
-They are inexpensive and extremely quick when it comes to data processing.
+They are inexpensive and swift when it comes to data processing.

 Types of Drone Deployment

-Drones are finding applications in various investigations and can be deployed for a variety of cases.
-They are perfect for scenarios where it would be too dangerous to send in human investigators, thus assisting with Risk Management as well.
+Drones find applications in various investigations and can be deployed for multiple cases.
+They are perfect for scenarios where it would be too dangerous to send in human investigators, thus assisting with Risk Management.
 Drones are deployed for the following cases:

 - Structural inspections such as roofs, interior, and exterior

-- Difficult to reach and hazardous areas such as attics, crawlspaces and tunnels, thus mitigating hazards
+- Difficult to reach and hazardous areas such as attics, crawlspace, and tunnels, thus mitigating hazards

 - Natural disasters such as forest fires, floods, tornadoes

 Structural inspections can be extremely hazardous, especially if the structure fails or collapses.

 Contractors will encounter hazardous situations, climb scaffoldings chimneys, inspect ice dams and all levels/floors of construction sites and buildings.
 In addition, some of the most equipped individuals can face risk with equipment failure.
 Drones are a safer and quicker alternative to collecting data in such situations.